Science & Conservation Team

 President and CEO.
 Dr. Novy is a plant biologist with a wide range of expertise in plant science and education.
 Before joining San Diego Botanic Garden, he was Chief Scientist at the Leichtag Foundation, also in Encinitas, CA, and before that, Executive Director of the United States Botanic Garden in Washington, DC.
 He is the author of numerous peer-reviewed scientific papers and regularly speaks on various horticultural and botanical topics nationally and internationally.
 Dr. Novy completed his graduate work at Rutgers University in New Jersey, where he conducted research on plant population genetics, invasive species, plant conservation, horticultural improvement, agronomic risk assessment, beekeeping management, plant evolution and agricultural economics and policy.
 He remains an active researcher, holding an appointment as Adjunct Associate Professor at Salk Institute for Biological Studies.
 For his complete bio, click here.

-Director of of Medicinal Plants Research.
+Director of Medicinal Plants Research.
 Ben joined SDBG in 2022 to develop a program of responsible and impactful scientific research studying the chemical biology of medicinal plants with the potential for commercial translation.
 Ben obtained a BS degree in Chemistry and Psychology from Carnegie Mellon University and PhD in Pharmaceutical Sciences with Specialization in Medicinal Chemistry and Pharmacognosy from The Ohio State University.
 He moved to California as a postdoctoral scholar at Scripps Institution of Oceanography, UC San Diego.
 Ben has four years industrial experience discovering new plant-derived natural flavors and fragrances to use as ingredients for food and beverage products.
 Ben also helped establish a new College of Food and Pharmaceutical Sciences in Ningbo, China, and there led a group studying South China Sea marine algae and selected plants used in Traditional Chinese Medicine.
 Ben is excited to work with the staff at SDBG and our external collaborators to better understand medicinal plants and their human health potential.

-Conservation Specialist II (Lead).
+Conservation Manager.
 Rachel Sadowski received a B.S. in Environmental Science from University of Lynchburg and a Master of Advanced Studies (M.A.S.) in Marine Biodiversity and Conservation from Scripps Institution of Oceanography.
 Her graduate school research focused on evaluating the long-term monitoring data on the plant communities in the salt marshes of the Tijuana River National Estuarine Research Reserve in order to establish a baseline for future sea-level rise and marsh migration.
 Rachel now works at the San Diego Botanic Garden, where she assists field surveys for plants of conservation interest, such as the threatened Encinitas baccharis (Baccharis vanessae) and the endangered Del Mar manzanita (Arctostaphylos glandulosa ssp. crassifolia).
 Her work also includes seed collection, propagation and nursery care for these plants and other California natives for the purpose of reintroduction through restoration projects.

-Conservation Specialist II (Lead).
+Habitat Restoration Project Manager.
 Having last worked at SDBG in 2014, Joe returns to the Garden’s conservation team in 2022 with extensive experience in restoration ecology and land management of natural areas.
 Most recently, he worked as an Associate Biologist for Nature Collective for six years, where he managed the community-based habitat restoration programs and spearheaded the San Elijo native plant nursery and propagation program.
 He also served as Park Ranger for the City of San Diego for seven years, where he focused on land management of open spaces, habitat restoration, biological monitoring, and protection of natural and cultural resources.
 Joe was previously a gardener for SDBG for four years, as well as a gardener for the City and County of San Francisco.
 He holds B.A. in Physical and Biological Anthropology from San Diego State University.

 Research associates are distinguished researchers based at other institutions who work closely with San Diego Botanic Garden’s science and conservation staff to safeguard and sustainably utilize plant life on our planet.